hjhart/movie_queue/README.md

 ## Purpose

-MovieQueue is an ad-free, stress-free, accessible-anywhere server whose sole purpose is downloading movies that YOU want to watch.
-It queries multiple torrent websites to search for movie torrents and brings them back to the easy-to-use web interface so you can download the best torrent for your needs.
+MovieQueue is an ad-free, no-maintenance, webserver whose sole purpose is downloading movies you want to watch.
+It queries multiple bittorrent websites and brings search results back to the web interface so you can pick the best one to download.
+You can add a movie from anywhere you can find a web browser, and come home later only to find your movie is ready to watch!
+Cool, huh?

 ## Screenshots